Who Wants to Be a Millionaire? (Philippine game show): 2009–2015: TV5 version

 In April 2009, promotional videos and content about the comeback of Who Wants to Be a Millionaire? started airing on TV5.
 Vic Sotto was announced as the host of the show.

 The revival began airing on May 23, 2009.
-Following the network move, the show was taped in a new set at the TV5 Complex in Novaliches, Quezon City and used the updated graphics, title sequence, and music from the 22nd series of the original UK version.
+Following the network move, the show was taped in a new set at the TV5 Complex in Novaliches, Quezon City and used the updated graphics from Macedonia version, title sequence, and music from the 22nd series of the original UK version.
 It premiered as a celebrity special, featuring 10 celebrities as contestants in the Fastest Finger First—Ara Mina, Mo Twister, Manilyn Reynes, Polo Ravales, Megan Young, Jay Manalo, Nadia Montenegro, Rafael Rosell, Gladys Reyes, and Assunta De Rossi.

 The Fastest Finger First round which determined the contestant who be playing was removed in favor of auditioning through text entry and mall shows starting season 6.
 Producers now have a predetermined list of contestants from the auditions.
 When the show begin, the host just invite one by one contestants to the studio.

 This incarnation of the show featured different money tree and lifeline formats.
 The last episode was aired on November 22, 2015.